The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Theoretical Background

 \subsection{Implications of the Affine Divergence}

-Despite gradient descent being implemented so that parameters take the optimal step to reduce the loss, it is observed that, to first order, single-layer approximation representations do not take the optimal step.
-Yet representations are a more direct quantity of interest, since they carry the sample-dependent information.
-They are also, in principle, more directly associated with the loss than any parameter they depend upon because, without parameter-loss regularisation, representations must always be subsequent to the parameters.
-Hence, representations downstream of parameters are directly closer to the loss and desired outputs in the computation graph, and classically constitute the quantities of interest, forward propagating the data-dependent information to the outputs.
+From the prior subsection, it is evident that the representations do not take their optimal step, yet are arguably a more direct quantity of interest, due to carrying sample-dependent information.
+In the absence of parameter-decay regularisations, they are also more closely associated with the loss than any parameter they depend upon, since they appear subsequent to them in the computation graph.